- Symptoms and Signs

 The combined type of ADHD is the most common.
 The predominantly inattentive type is being recognized more and more, especially in girls and in adults.
 The predominantly hyperactive-impulsive type, without significant attention problems, is rare and is commonly seen in boys during early grammar school.

 In the United States, ADHD affects about 3%-10% of children.
-Similar rates have been reported in other developed countries such as Germany, New Zealand, and Canada.

 A school-age child may need evaluation for ADHD if he or she exhibits any of the following behaviors:

 - Has a shorter attention span than peers and needs frequent teacher intervention to keep on task (Parents will often report the need for constant surveillance during homework.)